Catholic NABRE Bibles: Which One?

 Liturgical Press:

-Liturgical Press uses the NABRE as the base text of its Little Rock Study Bible, which incorporates both prefatory essays and extensive additional in-text annotations, often practical in nature, and presented in heavily colored callouts.
-The pages are busy, but the single-column Biblical text is well-defined visually due to the shaded non-Biblical matter, and is well segregated from the two-column footnotes.
+Liturgical Press uses the NABRE as the base text of its Little Rock Study Bible, which incorporates both prefatory essays and extensive additional in-text annotations: often practical in nature, and presented in heavily colored callouts.
+The pages are busy, but the single-column Biblical text is well-defined visually due to the shading of non-Biblical matter, and is well segregated from the two-column footnotes.
 Cross references occupy the outer margins and are easy to read, but lack indicators for the referent passage.
 The hardcover list price is $70.
 The paperback lists for $50, although I don’t know how long a 2,700-page paperback would last.
 Some readers may be put off by the magazine-like presentation and/or the devotional elements, but many others would find this an ideal tool to assist in learning the Scriptures.

 Liturgical Press has also recently (2023) released another study Bible, called the Liturgy and Life Study Bible.
 Also based upon the NABRE, it incorporates a running index of references to every occasion a given Biblical passage is utilized in any of the Church’s various liturgies.
 It is an expensive volume, but will serve as a very useful reference work for those who study Scripture in light of its use in the prayer and worship life of the Church.